ptrckqn/cepetro/src/pages/pl/wolin.md

 hero: /images/uploads/acquisition_office.jpg
 map:
   body: >-
-    The Wolin concession is a 593 km`\super`2 area awarded on December 1, 2017
-    and grants CEP the exclusive rights to explore for, develop, and produce hydrocarbons.
+    The Wolin concession is a 593 km`\super<2>` area awarded by the Ministry of the Environment on December 1, 2017 and grants CEP the exclusive rights to explore for, develop, and produce hydrocarbons.
 Main targets are Natural Gas accumulations in the Main Dolomite margin trend and the Rotliegend Sandstones.

+    \-block covers four communes with initial work conducted in commune of Świnoujście?

     (ML Translation?)